We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Condos can be available for rent or purchase and are often a great middle ground between apartments and houses.
 While you have a bit more space and perhaps outdoor rooms or even multiple floors, there are often fewer tasks to worry about, as homeowners’ associations (HOAs) or building services can be a part of the deal.

 Many condos offer the same amenities you’ll find in apartment buildings, but this occurs on a case-by-case basis, so you should find something that works specifically with your needs.

 While other housing options might offer neighbors or even community programs and amenities you can opt into, housing co-ops are communal spaces built around intentional sharing.
 Rather than owning or renting your specific unit, the collective owns the building together.
 There are sometimes interviews to become a part of the community, and residents might have more responsibility, which comes in exchange for cheaper rent prices.

 Co-op housing can be great for those looking for a wider sense of community, or younger renters on a tighter budget who are willing to put some work in.

 If you’re looking to truly invest in your residential property beyond your personal living space, a multifamily home or property with additional residential spaces might be ideal for your situation.
 If you’re prepared for the upkeep, buying a place with multiple units can be a soft invitation into your slice of the rental property world.

 While this type of residential building will give you a place to live, you can also rent out the other units to help with the mortgage or give yourself a financial boost.

 Home Is Where the Heart Is

-Wherever you find yourself, there’s a space out there that’s perfect for you.
+Wherever you find yourself, one of these types of residential buildings will have an option that’s perfect for you.
 Chances are, you’ll find yourself in different housing options during various life stages.
 It’s all a journey to find the best home.